 The way I see it, I think it’s better to have enemies who honestly say they hate you than to have a friend putting you down secretly.
 Mmh..it is true when they say, “Keep your friends close and your enemies closer,” but the problem nowadays you can’t tell them apart.
 You don’t know which is who.
 Now, enough with betrayal part, let’s find out what we can learn from Judas Iscariot.

 Jesus knew we were going to read about Him and learn from His teachings and life.
 Even His twelve disciples that He chose, each one was different.
-May be He wanted us to relate to them as we read them so that we can examine ourselves through their lives and characters, their strengths and weaknesses, in order to learn from them also.
+May be He wanted us to relate to them as we read them so that we can examine ourselves through their lives and characters, their strengths and weaknesses.

 Not only we learn from Judas Iscariot that in life there are going to be some people who are going to betray us, so this shouldn’t be a surprise to us, but another thing we can learn from Judas Iscariot is that as a company or organization, we need to recruit or hire people wisely.